-5.1 Hardware and software testbed
+5.1 Hardware and Software Testbed

-Our experiments were performed on the Emulab (White et al. 2002) testbed at University of Utah (www.emulab.net).
+Our experiments were performed on the Emulab [23] testbed at University of Utah (www.emulab.net).
 The hardware configuration consists of three nodes acting as UAVs and one receiver node.
 Images from the UAVs were transmitted to a receiver via a wireless LAN configured with a maximum channel capacity of 2 Mbps.
 The hardware configuration of all the nodes was a 3 GHz Intel Pentium IV processor, 1 GB physical memory, 802.11 a/b/g WIFI interface (Atheros 5212 chipset), and 120 GB hard drive.
 The Redhat 9.0 operating system with wireless support was used for all the nodes.

-The following software packages were also used for our experiments: (1) TAO 1.4.7, which is our open-source implementation of Real-time CORBA (Object Management Group 2002) that HiDRA and our DRE system case study are built upon, (2) Ffmpeg 0.4.9-pre1 with Fobs-0.4.0 front-end, which is an open-source library that decodes video encoded in MPEG-2, MPEG-4, Real Video, and many other video formats to yield raw images, and (3) ImageMagick 6.2.5, which is an open-source software suite that we used to compress the raw images to JPEG image format.
+The following software packages were also used for our experiments: (1) TAO 1.4.7, which is our open-source implementation of Real-time CORBA [13] that HiDRA and our DRE system case study are built upon, (2) Ffmpeg 0.4.9-pre1 with Fobs-0.4.0 front-end, which is an open-source library that decodes video encoded in MPEG-2, MPEG-4, Real Video, and many other video formats to yield raw images, and (3) ImageMagick 6.2.5, which is an open-source software suite that we used to compress the raw images to JPEG image format.

-5.2 Target tracking DRE system implementation
+5.2 Target Tracking DRE System Implementation

-The entities in our target tracking DRE system are implemented as CORBA objects and communicate over the TAO (Schmidt et al. 1998) Real-time CORBA Object Request Broker to achieve desired real-time performance.
+The entities in our target tracking DRE system are implemented as CORBA objects and communicate over the TAO [12] Real-time CORBA Object Request Broker to achieve desired real-time performance.
 The end-to-end application consists of pairs of CORBA objects: the UAV data source and the receiver data sink.
-The UAV data source object that executes on each UAV's on-board processor performs the following actions: (1) extracts raw images from an on-disk video file using Ffmpeg with Fobs front end, (2) compress the raw image into JPEG format using ImageMagick, and (3) "pushes" the compressed images over the wireless link to the data sink object via a CORBA oneway method invocation.
+The UAV data source object that executes on each UAV's on-board processor performs the following actions: (1) extracts raw images from an on-disk video file using Ffmpeg with Fobs front end1, (2) compress the raw image into JPEG format using ImageMagick, and (3) "pushes" the compressed images to the data sink object via a CORBA oneway method invocation.